 The thing with that slow and steady growth curve: it’s a trap!
 Every product follows a product lifecycle that starts with relatively fast growth which then tapers off at maturity.
-Many of the largest companies are growing almost imperceptibly slow.
+Many of the largest companies are growing almost imperceptibly slowly.

 And yet the companies who constantly innovate and reinvent themselves are taking over.
-They are massively outperforming on indexes around the world.
+They are massively outperforming indexes around the world.
 It works!

 It’s essential for survival as well.
 Every company that ever did or does exist will one day go out of business.
 It’s just a matter of when.
 With so much change in the world, companies have to be adaptable to survive longer than their competitors.

-It’s important to build in experimentation into your processes.
-Make sure you build in time and space for validation of those experiments.
+It’s important to build experimentation into your processes.
+Make sure you build in time and space for the validation of those experiments.
 Change the way you talk about experiments.
 Don’t make commitments on how many features you’ll build as a team.
 Make a repeatable process around how many experiments you can run.

 Ditch your feature-focused timeline roadmap, and ditch your siloed vanity metrics.